basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 consistent_bucket has been activated
 ```

 Now, any bucket that bears the type `consistent_bucket`---or whatever you wish to name your bucket type---will provide strong consistency guarantees.
-You can find more comprehensive information on using bucket types [[here|Using Bucket Types]].
+You can find more comprehensive information on using bucket types [[here|Using Bucket Types]], and more information on what strong consistency involves [[here|Strong Consistency Concept]].